-- 1. This is a civil antitrust action under Section 2 of the Sherman Act, 15 U.S.C. § 2, for treble damages and other relief arising out of Defendant's overarching anticompetitive scheme to maintain and enhance its (a) monopoly power in the market for promotion of live Elite Professional Mixed Martial Arts ("MMA") Fighter bouts, 1 and (b) monopsony power in the market for live Elite Professional MMA Fighter services.
+1. This case is similar to the class action brought by Cung Le, Nathan Quarry, Jon Fitch, Brandon Vera, Luis Javier Vazquez, and Kyle Kingsbury against the UFC currently pending in this Court.
+See Cung Le, et al. v.
+Zuffa, LLC d/b/a Ultimate Fighting Championship and UFC, No. 2:15-cv-01045-RFB-BNW (D. Nev.) ("Le").
+Plaintiffs in Le brought suit on behalf of a class defined as follows in the Le Complaint: "All persons who competed in one or more live professional UFC-promoted MMA bouts taking place or broadcast in the United States during the Class Period [i.e., the period from December 16, 2010 until the illicit scheme alleged herein ceases]."
+ECF No. 208 ¶¶39, 27(c).
+The Le plaintiffs ultimately sought certification of the following class: "All persons who competed in one or more live professional UFC-promoted MMA bouts taking place or broadcast in the United States from December 16, 2010, to June 30, 2017."
+Le, ECF No. 518 at i.
+Because the class period ultimately proposed by the plaintiffs in Le closed on June 30, 2017, Plaintiffs Johnson and Dollaway bring this case on behalf of those like themselves who fought a bout promoted by the UFC from July 1, 2017 to the present.
+Like Le, this is a civil antitrust action under Section 2 of the Sherman Act, 15 U.S.C. § 2, for treble damages and other relief arising out of Defendants' overarching anticompetitive scheme to maintain and enhance the UFC's (a) monopoly power in the market for promotion of live Professional Mixed Martial Arts ("MMA") Fighter bouts, and (b) monopsony power in the market for Professional MMA Fighter services.
 The relevant geographic market for both the Relevant Input Market and Relevant Output Market is limited to the United States and, in the alternative, North America.
 Regardless of whether the relevant geographic market includes the U.S., North America, or indeed the entire world, the UFC has monopoly and monopsony power, which it gained, enhanced, and maintained through the anticompetitive scheme alleged herein.
-As alleged below, the UFC has engaged in an illegal scheme to eliminate competition from would-be rival MMA Promoters by systematically preventing them from gaining access to resources critical to successful MMA Promotions, including by imposing extreme restrictions on UFC Fighters' ability to fight for would-be rivals during and after their tenure with the UFC.
-As part of the scheme, the UFC not only controls Fighters' careers, but also takes and expropriates the rights to their names and likenesses in perpetuity.
-As a result of this scheme, UFC Fighters are paid a fraction of what they would earn in a competitive marketplace. - 2.
-Plaintiffs Cung Le, Jon Fitch, Brandon Vera, Luis Javier Vazquez, and Kyle Kingsbury (the "Bout Class Plaintiffs") are Elite Professional MMA Fighters who have each fought in a bout promoted by the UFC during the Class Period (defined below).
-The Bout Class Plaintiffs bring this action on behalf of themselves and a proposed class of similarly situated UFC Fighters (the "Bout Class," defined in more detail below).
+As alleged below, the UFC has engaged in an illegal scheme to eliminate competition from would-be rival MMA Promoters by systematically preventing them from gaining access to resources critical to successful MMA Promotions (namely, top-ranked MMA athletes), including by imposing extreme restrictions on UFC Fighters' ability to fight for would-be rivals during and after their tenure with the UFC.
+As a result of this scheme, UFC Fighters are paid a fraction of what they would earn in a competitive marketplace.

-&lt;sup>1 A "bout," as used in this Complaint, is a professional live MMA contest between two Mixed Martial Artists promoted by an MMA Promoter.
+1 A "bout," as used in this Complaint, is a professional live MMA contest between two Mixed Martial Artists promoted by an MMA Promoter.